Where to stay in Coron?

 Coron Gateway Hotel and Suites

 Maybe we were too picky.
 But we have reasons and the means (thankfully) to be selective.
 We spent the afternoon of our first day in Coron looking around for a decent place to stay – because I wanted my Coron holiday to end on a happy note.

 So we walked, looked around, and checked online, searching for a decent place to stay.

 As we were headed to the bay side – something similar to boardwalks in most port towns – we spotted Coron Gateway Hotel and Suites.
 It stood proud and looked inviting.

 I googled it quickly and saw good reviews.
 So off we went to the reception area, inquired about the rates (P2,500 net/night for a standard room), and asked if we could go see the room.
 I also asked if we could check out late because we were planning to check in late anyway.
-Smiling, he said it was okay and he let us to stay until 3pm with no extra charge.
+Smiling, he said it was okay, and he let us stay until 3 pm with no extra charge.